kkmtyyz/ddl-tool/README.md

 GitHub Pages↓
 [https://kkmtyyz.github.io/ddl-tool/](https://kkmtyyz.github.io/ddl-tool/)

-mple, if you open `test_ddl.sql` and check the `user` table, the following code will be output.
+Example, if you open `test_ddl.sql` and check the `user` table, the following code will be output.

 ![usage 01](usage_01.PNG)